wszramkowska/ToolsandProduction/Development Commentary.md

 Throughout the project I kept good communication with the team and offered my help with technical problems such as github, or building the project.

 Overall I think my role in supporting the designers for this project helped in some parts to streamline the production of the game and reduce technical difficulties where possible.
+This project also helped me become more flexible when technical solutions didn't work as expected, as well as improving my skills in Unreal Engine's Metasounds.

 ### Negative Analysis

 As it was our first big team project, there was a steep learning curve in efficiency and communication.
 Whilst some members were consistently communicative, others were less responsive, which occasionally caused an imbalance and made it difficult to coordinate tasks effectively.
 This led to delays and additional pressure during the final stages of the project.

 Another significant challenge was the timing of audio integration.
 Since audio typically comes at the end of the production pipeline, I was unable to access finished levels until quite late in the project timeline.
 This limited the amount of time available for implementing, testing, and adjusting the audio to fit the final environments.
 In some cases, I also had to quickly source or create new sounds to match unexpected design changes, which affected the overall polish of the final product.

+These issues also led to the voice over being cut from the game which meant the environment was now responsible for telling the whole story.

 Despite these challenges, the experience taught me the importance of early communication and flexible workflows when working on audio in a collaborative project.